CreamyMilk/Reader/README.md

 # Reader
-running the reader run a local server using python using python3 -m http.server 8000 or use npm live-server live-server 8000
+running the reader run a local server using python using \n python3 -m http.server 8000 or use npm live-server \n live-server 8000